-In July 21 Local Governing Bodies undertook their annual strategic review with Trust input.
-The focus of Local Governing Bodies is the quality of teaching and learning in schools.
-In December 2021 the Trust Board met to review and agree the Trust's 3 year strategic priorities.
+In July 2022 the Trust undertook its annual strategic review in order to review its strategic priorities.
 The Trusts aim is to build on its reputation as a Centre of Excellence, by all stakeholders, whilst remaining fully focused on achieving its vision of providing outstanding SEND education for the local community.
 The Trust aim is for all of its schools to have an 'Outstanding' Ofsted judgement within three years (depending on the timing of their next inspection).
 The Trust aims to achieve this by